Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Method

-In Line 2-3 of Alg.~\ref{alg:styletransfer}, we first generate a guidance condition vector $\bs{c}$, an interpolation between the positive and negative prompt embedding using two hyper-parameters $\alpha, \beta$. $\alpha$ and $\beta$ are extra knobs that allow the user to control the strength of the guidance for content injection.
+In Line 2-3 of Alg.~\ref{alg:styletransfer}, we first generate a guidance condition vector $\bs{c}$, an interpolation between the positive and negative prompt embedding using two hyper-parameters $\alpha, \beta$. $\alpha$ and $\beta$ are extra knobs to control the strength of the guidance for content injection.
 As shown in Fig~\ref{fig:latent}, a larger $\alpha$ value increases the impact of the source image content, mainly generated by interpreting the positive prompt.
 Conversely, a larger $\beta$ value does not always yield a significant outcome, as it depends on the semantics of the negative prompt.
-If the negative prompt is relevant to the content/structure, then $\beta$ will change the resulting content guidance accordingly (Sec.~\ref{sec:exp} Fig~\ref{fig:alpha_beta}).
-We note that the guidance of $\alpha, \beta$ solely could control the content information: i.e., we use the style DM to generate the output using the guided input latent without injection.
-But only when combined with the Ditail content injection can we get the best results (more details in Sec.~\ref{sec:exp}). \looseness=-1
+If the negative prompt is relevant to the content/structure, then $\beta$ will change the resulting content guidance accordingly. \looseness=-1

-We have two extra inputs for applying Ditail on the image style transfer task.
+We have two extra inputs for applying Ditail on the \textit{model-centric style transfer} task.
 Firstly, the user may provide positive and negative prompts to describe the image to help the inversion process.
-We have also tested empty prompts, prompts generated from image captioning, and irrelevant prompts in Sec.~\ref{sec:exp} (Fig.~\ref{fig:real_edit}), which verify that both empty and captioning prompts could generate promising results.
+In Appendix, we have also tested empty prompts, prompts generated from image captioning, and irrelevant prompts, which verify that both empty and captioning prompts can generate promising results.
 Secondly, the user needs to specify a DM for diffusion inversion.
-Ideally, a DM matching the content image style is desirable.
-Empirically, the dependence on the inversion model is not strict.
-Results in Fig.~\ref{fig:inversion_comp} show that the generation results using different inversion DMs are similar for real content images.
-Compared to the novel generation method as described previously, we may want to apply the style transfer algorithm instead for the following two reasons: 1) the generating DM or the latent representations are not available, and 2) we want to adjust the guidance parameters $\alpha, \beta$ to strengthen or weaken the content transfer.
+Ideally, a DM matching the content image domain is desirable.
+Empirically, the dependence on the inversion model is not strict, as we found that the generation results using different DMs to invert real content images are similar.
+Besides, Ditail adopts the invert-and-denoise workflow for the following two reasons: 1) the generating DM or the latent representations are not available in most cases, and 2) we want to adjust the condition scaling parameters $\alpha, \beta$ to strengthen or weaken the content transfer.